davorchap/multi_host_mesh/README.md

 **Crucially, Determinism is Required:** Both the runtime itself *and* the user's application code (including workload generation functions) **must be deterministic**.
 This means using deterministic algorithms and data structures (e.g., avoiding hash maps with non-deterministic iteration order if the order affects workload generation).
 If any host process diverges due to non-determinism, the system's behavior becomes undefined.
 The `--validate` option can help detect divergence after it occurs, but it cannot prevent it; determinism is the fundamental requirement for correctness and run-to-run reproducibility.

+### Determinism Considerations for Python Bindings

+When using this runtime (especially in the SPMD model) via Python bindings (e.g., pybind11), additional care must be taken regarding determinism:

+1.  **Python Garbage Collection (GC) and Resource Deallocation:**
+    *   **Problem:** Standard Python GC timing is non-deterministic across different processes (ranks).
+If C++ resource deallocation (like freeing a `MeshBuffer`) directly modifies allocator state (which is necessary for correct subsequent allocations) and is tied *only* to the Python object's destruction (e.g., via `__del__`), this critical state change will occur at different times on different ranks, leading to divergence.
+    *   **Solution:** The C++ resource lifetime management **must be decoupled** from Python's GC timing.
+The Python bindings **must provide explicit, deterministic mechanisms** for resource deallocation.
+    *   **Recommendation:** Users **must** use these explicit mechanisms.
+The strongly recommended approach is to use **context managers (`with` statement)** for resources like `MeshBuffer`.
+This ensures deallocation happens deterministically upon exiting the `with` block scope, synchronized across all ranks.
+        ```python
+        # Example of deterministic deallocation with context manager
+        with device.allocate_buffer(...) as buf:
+            # ... use buf ...
+        # <-- buf is deterministically deallocated here on all ranks
+        ```
+    *   An alternative might be an explicit `buffer.free()` method, but it must be called at the exact same logical point in the code by all ranks.

+2.  **Python Hash Randomization:**
+    *   **Problem:** Since Python 3.3, dictionary and set iteration order is randomized by default across different process invocations.
+If user logic iterates over these collections and the order affects workload generation (e.g., determines the order of operations), the generated `MeshWorkload` will differ between ranks, breaking the SPMD model.
+    *   **Recommendation:** User code **must not** rely on unordered collection iteration if it impacts workload definition.
+Either use ordered collections (e.g., `collections.OrderedDict`, lists) or ensure the logic is insensitive to iteration order.
+Alternatively, setting the `PYTHONHASHSEED=0` environment variable for all ranks can enforce deterministic iteration, but makes the application reliant on this external setting.

+3.  **Other Sources:** Standard pitfalls like rank-dependent branching logic that affects workload definition, uncoordinated I/O, or multi-threading races within a rank's definition phase must also be avoided.

+The runtime's validation layer (`--validate on`) can help *detect* divergence caused by these issues but cannot prevent them.
+Careful deterministic programming is essential when using Python with this SPMD runtime.

 **Layered Architecture per Host:** The separation between global definition and local execution can be visualized as a layered stack on each host process:

 ```